 - Adults at risk - see the documents available in the Procedure and Guidance section.

 - FAQs for professionals [Word]

 - reporting a children's safeguarding concern to Nottinghamshire's MASH - dos and don'ts [Word]

 - reporting a vulnerable adult safeguarding concern to Nottinghamshire's MASH - dos and don'ts [Word]

 - business card - MASH contact details [PDF].

-The MASH in Nottinghamshire is one of only a handful of MASHs nationally that handles concerns about both children and vulnerable adults, taking a holistic, family approach.
-Over 60 staff from the Police, Health, Probation Trust, Schools, Children's Social Care and Adult Safeguarding are working together in the MASH office.
+The MASH in Nottinghamshire is one of only a handful of MASHs nationally that handles concerns about both children and adults, taking a holistic, family approach.
+Over 60 staff from the County Council, Police, Health, Probation services and schools are working together in the MASH office.

 The MASH receives safeguarding referrals from professionals such as teachers and doctors as well as members of the public and family members.
 For those referrals that meet the threshold for Social Care involvement, representatives from the different agencies in the MASH and outside collate information from their respective sources to build up a holistic picture of the circumstances of the case and the associated risks to the child or adult.
 As a result, better decisions can be made about what action to take and support can be targeted on the most urgent cases.